The Ultimate Guide to Compliance with The European Accessibility Act (EAA)

 In accordance with the EU Web Accessibility Directive, specific guidelines exist for making websites and apps accessible, namely the Web Content Accessibility Guidelines (WCAG).

-Across Europe, public sector organizations must take steps to ensure their websites and mobile applications are perceptible, operable, understandable, and robust, thanks to the EU Web Accessibility Directive.
+Across Europe, public sector organizations must ensure their websites and mobile applications are perceptible, operable, understandable, and robust, thanks to the EU Web Accessibility Directive.

-EAA is built on top of the EU Web Accessibility Directive.
-Due to the Directive’s reference to WCAG 2.0, it is safe to assume that if your website is compliant with the WCAG standards, you are in compliance with the law.
+The EAA builds on the EU Web Accessibility Directive.
+Since the Directive references WCAG 2.0, it is safe to assume that if your website is compliant with WCAG standards, you are in compliance with the law.

 Final Thoughts